ggeorgop99/ML-techniques-on-journalistic-content-emotional-classification-and-annotation/README.md

 ## Author

-Verus Plus - Department of Electrical and Computer Engineering, Aristotle University of Thessaloniki
+Georgios Georgopoulos - Department of Electrical and Computer Engineering, Aristotle University of Thessaloniki

 ## Acknowledgments